Blockchain-Ads-Team/BCA-HUB-Documentation-Firebase-backend-API/README.md

 ##### (4)
 **ENDPOINT:** ```/loadCampaignData``` </br>
 **ACTION:** POST </br>
 **DETAIL:** This endpoint is for getting all of the organization's campaign data on a user's profile.
-It pulls all the campaign ID, and retrieves the data for that campaign, which is returned.
+It pulls all the campaign ID, and retrieves the data for that campaign, which is returned in the response body.
 It should be called after the loadprofile endpoint as the currentOrganizationID required to make a valud loadCampaignData is returned in the loadUserProfile endpoint.
 You could add an animation, as it would take longer, due to the provider not creating an endpoint to directly check for the campaign status, and this has to be done one after the other.
-It takes authorization token for route protection.</br>
+Also, in the response is a field called extraDataAvailable, this field resolves to true or false, depending on if the there is data on the next page.
+This lets the frontend able to show a next page or not, according to, if there is extra data   It takes authorization token for route protection.</br>

 **REQUEST DATA(JSON):** All data in body is required for a valid request.
 ```
 {
   uuid:                 (String): "All that is required is the uuid to identify the user in the DB, the Firebase SDK returns that, so you can call the endpoint with the response from the SDK",
-  currentOrganizationID: "The user's current organization ID, returned in the response of the loadUserProfile endpoint call"
+  currentOrganizationID (String): "The user's current organization ID, returned in the response of the loadUserProfile endpoint call"
+  page                  (Number): "The pagination field to specify the page to be loaded maximum item per page is defined by the pageSize field below."
+  pageSize:             (Number): This defines how many items should be on the page.
+From the UI, the accepted options are "5, 10, or 15".
 }
 ```